S. Korea reports 3 more possible community transmissions of mpox | Yonhap News Agency

 S. Korea reports 3 more possible community transmissions of mpox

-The country's 11th patient is a South Korean national in Seoul, who tested positive Friday, while the other two are residing in the southeast region of South Gyeongsang Province and tested positive Saturday, according to the Korea Disease Control and Prevention Agency (KDCA)
+Two of the patients are South Korean nationals, who are residing in Seoul and Gyeonggi Province, while the third is a foreigner living in the southeast region of North Gyeongsang Province, according to the Korea Disease Control and Prevention Agency (KDCA).

 The three had not recently traveled abroad, it added.